 - "Should" is the strongest mandating word in the standards, appearing only in recommendations, often in the expression, "The actuary should...". - "Would" is a suggestive word appearing in the roman text, often in the expression, "The actuary would...", and is less forceful than the mandative "should". - "May" is a permissive word, appearing in both recommendations and the roman text, often in the expression, "The actuary may..." and often with conditions attached.
 It defines a safe harbour.
 For example: in paragraph 1610.01, the recommendation is that "The actuary may use and take responsibility for another person's work if such actions are justified." and the roman text describes steps which constitute justification.
-The actuary who is satisfied that the actions are justified has done all that may be reasonably expected and has therefore complied with accepted actuarial practice, even if the use turns out not to be well-founded.

-- .18 Repealed - The examples are often simplified and are not all-inclusive.
+The actuary who is satisfied that the actions are justified has done all that may be reasonably expected and has therefore complied with accepted actuarial practice, even if the use turns out not to be well-founded. - The standards provide guidance only on accepted actuarial practice. - The examples are often simplified and are not all inclusive.